 There are also unofficial “Prinzen” or “Reduktion” crosses that exist.
 The cross shown below is a 24 mm high and 24 mm wide example.
 In addition, miniatures of various sizes can also be found.

-Thank you for your interest regarding article.
+Thank you for your interest regarding this article.
 Comments are welcome.

 Hessenthal, Waldemar Hesse Edlen von und Schreiber, Georg.
 Die tragbaren Ehrenzeichen des Deutschen Reiches.
 Verlag Uniformen-Markt Otto Dietrich.
 Berlin, 1940.